russross/schedule/README.md

 choose a valid slot otherwise.

-Generally high pin values allow it to "tweak" a schedule layout, which low pin values will tend to shuffle it more dramatically.
+Generally high pin values allow it to "tweak" a schedule layout, while low pin values will tend to shuffle it more dramatically.

 The same process applies for the "opt" subcommand, except that it always starts with the current `schedule.json` (no warmup period)